Tejask001/RENT-A-CAR/README.md

 # RENT-A-CAR
 The Project is intended to provide a fast and efficient way for Administrators to edit their Car Inventory and the Customer to rent a car without having to go through the hassle of renting a car by going to the Car Shop itself.
 This is a simple program that allows both the Administrator of a Car-Rental and the Customer to use the same interface for meeting their requirements.
+(It performs CRUD operations using file system in C++)

 Admin has options to :
 1. Add new car to inventory